Aliases for PDE4A Gene

 GeneCards Summary for PDE4A Gene

-PDE4A (Phosphodiesterase 4A, CAMP-Specific) is a Protein Coding gene.
-Diseases associated with PDE4A include rubinstein-taybi syndrome and asthma.
-Among its related pathways are Signaling by GPCR and Signaling by GPCR.
-GO annotations related to this gene include cAMP binding and 3,5-cyclic-AMP phosphodiesterase activity.
-An important paralog of this gene is PDE7A.
+PDE4A (Phosphodiesterase 4A) is a Protein Coding gene.
+Diseases associated with PDE4A include Asthma and Pulmonary Eosinophilia.
+Among its related pathways are Signaling by GPCR and cAMP signaling pathway.
+Gene Ontology (GO) annotations related to this gene include 3',5'-cyclic-nucleotide phosphodiesterase activity and 3',5'-cyclic-AMP phosphodiesterase activity.
+An important paralog of this gene is PDE4D.

 Hydrolyzes the second messenger cAMP, which is a key regulator of many important physiological processes.